When to Fertilize Fruit Trees

 Apply about one to four pounds of nitrogen per tree annually, starting with the smaller amount.

 Commercial orchards fertilize right after the harvest or before one of the last irrigations.
 After irrigating the soil, roots will absorb the nutrients and store them for the next growing season.
+Proper fertilization is essential for the health and longevity of palm trees.
+The fertilizer for palm trees will differ based on soil composition, climate, and tree maturity, ensuring optimal growth.
 As mentioned before, mature trees planted in red soils may benefit from some phosphorus fertilization.

 Nitrogen should not be applied in the very late fall, winter, nor early spring.
 As mentioned before, take care not to overwater your tree or the nitrogen will leach through the soil and not be absorbed by your tree.